February 28, 2025

 Key Takeaways

 An ELD solution is used to record the Federal Motor Carrier Safety Administration (FMCSA) Hours of Service (HOS).
-HOS rules determine the maximum number of hours someone can operate a commercial motor vehicle before taking a mandated break.
-It also outlines the number of hours a driver can be on-duty and off-duty per week.
+HOS rules determine the maximum number of hours a driver can operate a commercial motor vehicle before taking a mandated break.
+It also outlines the number of hours a driver can be on duty and off duty per week.

 In the past, fleets recorded this information via paper logs but have since been required, under the ELD mandate, to capture this information electronically.
-An ELD solution—or ELD device—ensures this information is recorded accurately and seamlessly.
-ELD solutions can also be used as recording devices for a variety of other data that’s critical to fleet management.
+An ELD compliance solution—or ELD device—ensures this information is recorded accurately and seamlessly.
+ELD solutions can also be used as recording devices for a variety of other data that’s critical to fleet management, including roadside inspections and compliance audits.

-Equipped with built-in GPS tracking, gyroscopes, and accelerometers, the best ELDs can record:
+Equipped with built-in GPS tracking, telematics, gyroscopes, and accelerometers, the best ELDs can record:

 Drive time, HOS, and record of duty status for ELD compliance